Helping to shape the LTT changes

 Watch the evidence session

 Land Transaction Tax rates and bands

 The rates and bands for LTT were announced as part of the Welsh Government's budget by the Cabinet Secretary for Finance and Local Government.
-Initially the starting threshold was set at £150,000 but the Welsh Government increased this to £180,000 after the UK Government announced stamp duty land tax relief for first-time buyers in the 2017 Autumn Budget.
+Initially, the starting threshold was set at £150,000 but the Welsh Government increased this to £225,000 after the UK Government announced an increase to stamp duty land tax relief in October 2022.

 Purchases of second homes and buy-to-let property

 We are disappointed that the Welsh Government has decided to take this decision and followed the rest of the UK in implementing this punitive regime for Buy to Let landlords.
 We have been highly supportive of the new devolved tax regime in Wales, precisely because it was a way that it could set its own tax agenda that works best for the housing sector in the region.
 In continuing with the surcharge, the Welsh Government is not making the most of its powers in order to increase the supply of homes that Wales so desperately needs.

 Buyers purchasing an additional residential property worth £40,000 or more may need to pay the higher residential rates.
 If replacing a main residence the higher rates may not apply.